FireAndIceFrog/aurorCodingTest/readme.md

 2. Run NPM Install
 3. Run NPX jest test

-This will run the test cases found in the __tests__ folder - they assert the function matches the right specification
+This will run the test cases found in the __tests__ folder - they assert the function matches the right specification.
+Note: The typescript is the actual file to read, it is compiled to JS.

 ## CSharp
 1. Navigate to the C# folder